Pomp and Circumstance Marches: Instrumentation

 The instrumentation is: piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in B♭, 3 trombones, tuba, timpani (3), percussion (side drum, bass drum & cymbals), and strings.

 Description

-Without introduction, its opening episode is extended with enormous confidence and proceeds directly into the Trio section.
-The Trio starts quietly in a similar way to the introduction of his First Symphony: just a moving bass line and a tune, also in the same key (A♭).
-The tune is re-stated strongly, as we expect, then developed.
-The re-statement of the opening employs the same instruments of the orchestra, but is this time started as soft as possible for just four bars before a quick crescendo restores its spirit to as it was in the beginning.
-There is more development before a big return of the Trio theme, in the home key of C, and a triumphant ending which might bring to mind the conclusion of Grieg's In the Hall of the Mountain King.
+Without introduction, the opening episode proceeds directly into the trio section.
+The trio starts quietly in a similar way to the introduction of Elgar's First Symphony: just a moving bass line and a tune, also in the same key (A♭).
+The tune is re-stated strongly and then developed.
+The re-statement of the opening employs the same instruments of the orchestra, but is this time started as softly as possible for just four bars before a quick crescendo.
+There is more development before a large-scale return of the trio theme, in the home key of C, and a jubilant ending.

 March No. 6 in G minor

 History

 Elgar left sketches for a sixth Pomp and Circumstance march, to be the final work in the set.